 One in nearly 70 American kids has autism (also known as autism spectrum disorder, or ASD), a developmental disability that makes it tough to communicate and interact socially.
 Not surprisingly, animals can also help these kids connect better to others.
 One study found that youngsters with ASD talked and laughed more, whined and cried less and were more social with peers when guinea pigs were present.
 A multitude of ASD animal-assisted therapy programs have sprung up in recent years, featuring everything from dogs and dolphins to alpacas, horses and even chickens.

 Animal-assisted therapy helps kids with autism and other developmental disabilities learn social skills.
-(Photo: UCI UC Irvine/flickr)
+(Photo: GoodDog Autism [CC BY-ND 2.0]/Flickr)

 People haunted by trauma like combat, assault and natural disasters are particularly vulnerable to a mental health condition called post-traumatic stress disorder (PTSD).
 Sure enough, studies show that the unconditional love — and oxytocin boost — of a pet can help remedy the flashbacks, emotional numbness and angry outbursts linked to PTSD.
 Even better, there are now several programs that pair specially trained service dogs and cats with veterans suffering from PTSD.

 Millions live with chronic pain, but animals can soothe some of it away.
-In one study, 34 percent of patients with the pain disorder fibromyalgia reported pain relief (and a better mood and less fatigue) after visiting for 10-15 minutes with a therapy dog compared to only 4 percent of patients who just sat in a waiting room.
-In another study, those who had undergone total joint replacement surgery needed 28 percent less pain medication after daily visits from a therapy dog than those who got no canine contact.
+In one study, 34% of patients with the pain disorder fibromyalgia reported pain relief (and a better mood and less fatigue) after visiting for 10-15 minutes with a therapy dog compared to only 4% of patients who just sat in a waiting room.
+In another study, those who had undergone total joint replacement surgery needed 28% less pain medication after daily visits from a therapy dog than those who got no canine contact.